RichKelsey/KV6002website/docs/db_connection.php.md

 **query**

-- A string containing a valid MYSQL statement that will be sent to the database
+- A string containing a valid MYSQL statement that will be sent to the database.

 **dbh**